DespoinaTheo/3d-modelling-animation-unity-integration/README.md

 An Animation Scene in Unity developed as part of an academic project for the course **Development of vector graphics(2D), models (3D) and Animation**.

 ## Project Overview
-Modelling and Animation were made in Blender.
+Modelling and Animating were made in Blender.

 ### First Animation: The Flower
 The animation depicts a flower dancing to the rythm of jazz music.
 Every part of flower's body (stem, flower, petals, leaves) participates in the dance.